-OSA’s commitment to conducting and disseminating modern high-quality archaeological research requires a significant investment in research technology.
-From maintaining complex databases, to deploying a suite of scientific instruments and equipment, to supporting an array of web-based and digital interpretive media, the OSA’s involvement in research technology covers the gamut of twenty-first century breakthroughs in archaeology.
-This broad spectrum of digital and information technology (IT) services are available to all levels of government, as well as private corporations, American Indian tribes, and non-profits.
+research requires a significant investment in research technology.
+From maintaining complex databases, to deploying a suite of scientific instruments and equipment like drones, to supporting an array of web-based and digital interpretive media, the OSA’s involvement in research technology covers the gamut of 21st century breakthroughs in archaeology.
+This broad spectrum of digital and information technology (IT) services are available to all levels of government, private corporations, and non-profits.

 icon of a drone